-Attorneys representing the federal government have requested a delay in sentencing Darren Stumberger, an alleged co-conspirator in a bond fraud scheme for which former Live Well Financial CEO Michael Hild was convicted in federal court.
+Attorneys representing the federal government have requested a delay in sentencing Darren Stumberger, an alleged co-conspirator in a bond fraud scheme for which former Live Well Financial CEO Michael Hild was found guilty in federal court.
 The request for a delay is due to his cooperation with government attorneys in the recently-decided case against Hild.

 Stumberger, who served as an executive vice president at Live Well prior to its abrupt closure and subsequent bankruptcy, was originally scheduled to be sentenced for his alleged role in the scheme on Friday, June 18.
 Lawyers representing the government, however, recently requested a delay for a period of six months to account for his continued cooperation through the scheduled sentencing of Hild, which is currently expected to take place on September 10.